mbKirby/mbKirby.github.io/README.md

 ## Databases Artifact
 ### Overview
-In the Databases section, I present my skills in database management and security through my work on the MongoDB Python Module for the Grazioso Salvare web app.
-This project emphasizes my ability in CRUD operations, mobile responsiveness, and secure data handling, demonstrating my comprehensive understanding of database systems and security considerations.
+For the Grazioso Salvare web app's MongoDB Python module, initially developed in CS 340, my enhancements focused on comprehensive CRUD operations with mobile responsiveness.
+This project highlights my ability in database management and web development, particularly in secure data handling and responsive design.
+The challenges of responsive design and user input validation deepened my understanding of database management principles and broadened my skills in UI development.
+This experience was pivotal in my ability to create secure, user-friendly, and responsive web interfaces.

 ### Source Code